On this page

 If both the source and destination clusters are running MongoDB 6.0.8 or later, you can migrate your data from a source cluster into an Atlas MongoDB cluster using one of the following types of guided live migration in the Atlas UI:

 Live migration (pull).
 For instructions, see Live Migrate (Pull) a MongoDB 6.0.8+ Cluster into Atlas.

 Live migration (push).
 For instructions, see Live Migrate (Push) a MongoDB 6.0.8+ Cluster Monitored by Cloud Manager into Atlas.

 If you are migrating MongoDB versions earlier than 6.0.8, use one of the following migration methods, depending on your deployment's requirements and configuration.

 Source Cluster Configuration

-A MongoDB deployment that is managed by Cloud Manager or Ops Manager.
+A MongoDB deployment running MongoDB earlier than 6.0.8 that isn't monitored by Cloud Manager or Ops Manager.

 A shared multi-tenant cluster, or a cluster where you have no access to the oplog, or a cluster that runs a MongoDB version that is no longer supported.